Creating a Career Development Plan: Tips and Strategies

 - What have been my achievements to date?

-Determine Your Long-Term Goals
+Set Out Your Long-Term Goals

 Make Short-Term Goals

-- What are the smallest steps I can make to help me achieve my long-term objectives?
+- What small steps can I do to reach my long-term goals?

-- What are the steps I can take to help me improve my performance in my current job and make me more visible?
+- What steps can help me improve my performance in my current job and become more visible?

 Create an actionable plan comprising:

-- Specific tasks for self-development
+- Specific tasks to help self-development

-- The books and publications that pertain to your industry that provide greater information
+- Publications and books relevant to your industry and provide more information

 Implement Your Plan